-Blood Lead - Comprehensive Current Standard Current Guidance Proposed Standard Proposed Guidance Blood Lead Sustaining Standard of Practice 3 (BL S3): Order of Testing If blood specimens are collected for multiple analyses including lead testing, a volume sufficient for the initial lead test and any repeat testing should be transferred to a lead-free tube under clean conditions before any other processing or testing occurs to the specimen.
+Blood Lead - Comp orehensive Testing Standard Guidance Blood Lead Sustaining Standard of Practice 2 (BL S2): Processing Contamination Control To minimize lead contamination during specimen collection and testing: a) Clean area refers to space that is dedicated to testing for lead and/or other trace metals, and is regularly cleaned by wet wiping flat surfaces. a) work shall be performed in a clean area; and,b) specimen aliquots shall be protected from dust contamination before and during analysis. b) If an ISO 5 (a.k.a, Class 100) clean room is unavailable, specimen aliquots should be protected by use of dust protection devices (e.g., furnace AAS carousels containing unanalyzed samples should be protected with dust covers before and during analysis).
+Blood Lead Sustaining Standard of Practice 3 (BL S3): Order of Testing If blood specimens are collected for multiple analyses including lead testing, a volume sufficient for the initial lead test and any repeat testing should be transferred to a lead-free tube under clean conditions before any other processing or testing occurs to the specimen.
 Specimen contamination from other testing areas may be minimized by implementing this protocol.
 As an alternative, the test for blood lead can be completed prior to other testing.
-UNCHANGED Blood Lead Sustaining Standard of Practice 4 (BL S4): Calibration UNCHANGED The laboratory shall perform instrument calibration: a) with a minimum of three standards plus a blank, or in accordance with the manufacturer's requirements where they exist specifically for blood lead analysis; and, at least every eight hours of testing, unless longer instrument stability is validated.
+Blood Lead Sustaining Standard of Practice 4 (BL S4): Calibration The laboratory shall perform instrument calibration: a) with a minimum of three standards plus a blank, or in accordance with the manufacturer's requirements where they exist specifically for blood lead analysis; and at least every eight hours of testing, unless longer instrument stability is validated.